Home Gold Backed BondsWhat Are Gold Loan Backed Bonds? A Complete Investor Guide for 2026

 Who Issues Gold Loan Backed Bonds in India?

-Only a few companies in India are big enough to issue these bonds regularly.
+Only a handful of NBFCs in India issue gold-loan-backed bonds at scale and frequency.
 Some of the best gold bonds in this category come from these dominant NBFCs.

-Public NCD issues from these come out every few months.
-Subscription windows usually run 2 to 3 weeks.
+Public NCD issues from these come out every few months, while the subscription windows usually run 2 to 3 weeks.

 How Gold Loan Backed Bonds Compare to SGBs